-- It is recommended that a record of all pupils with asthma will be maintained and updated annually by the school - It is the parent's/carer's responsibility to inform the school of details of treatment and any changes as they occur.
-This should be recorded on the asthma record - Details of treatment should include specific guidance on the correct use of inhalers, (relievers, preventers) as well as any devices such as spacers - Inhalers should be clearly labelled - If a child has been given extra doses of their reliever in school, parents should be informed - Parents should inform school if their child has increased symptoms or is on extra treatment such as steroids
+- 1. It is recommended that a record of all pupils with asthma will be maintained and updated annually by the school. - 2.
+It is the parent's/carer's responsibility to inform the school of details of treatment and any changes as they occur.
+This should be recorded on the asthma record. - 3.
+Details of treatment should include specific guidance on the correct use of inhalers, (relievers, preventers) as well as any devices such as spacers. - 4.
+Inhalers should be clearly labelled.